AI for Workflow Automation: Tools, Benefits & Real-World Use Cases

 Trends To Look Out for in AI Workflow Automation in 2025

 Over 80% of businesses have partially embraced AI, and 35% are now using it across departments, treating AI not just as a tool but as core infrastructure.
-That shift is exactly why 2025’s trends aren’t about what’s new, but what’s getting adopted at scale.
+That shift mirrors where AI is taking modern business more broadly, which is exactly why 2025's trends aren't about what's new, but what's getting adopted at scale.

 Hyperautomation